dmishh/wow-sublime-snippets/README.md

 * `ife`: same as `if` but with else statement
 * `set`: `{% set var = value %}`
 * `setb`: same as `set` but in other syntax

+And here some more Twig snippets:
+* `twig-path`: path function
+* `twig-include`: include other template
+* `twig-render`: render other template
+* `twig-spaceless`: render peace of templte without spaces

 ## Other
 * `snippet`: just for generation of other snippets